Ida Friederike Görres: Legacy

-Görres is best known in the English speaking world for her 1944 study of Thérèse of Lisieux Das Verborgene Antlitz - translated as The Hidden Face.
+Görres is best known in the English speaking world for her 1944 study of Thérèse of Lisieux, Das Verborgene Antlitz - translated as The Hidden Face.
 The British cookery writer and celebrity chef Delia Smith named the book as an influence on her Roman Catholicism.

+Since 2020, there has been renewed interest among English-speaking Catholics in the work of Görres.
+There have been new translations of her works into English by Jennifer S. Bryson.
+Others are drawing on her work for topics relevant today, such as an article in 2024 by Canadian John Paul Gamage on Görres's insights into the importance of celibacy for the Catholic priesthood.